open223/docs.open223.info/intro.md

     ex:Fan s223:connectedTo ex:HeatingCoil .
 ```

-Figure 2.
-Triples two ways.
-Shown as a diagram (top) and using a sample of the TTL textual format (bottom).
 For more information about the standard itself, check the 223p publication document (will this be available?) and website (link).
 Maybe mention external references/bacnet, though that has a section later
 Beyond just the RDF representation, Standard 223 uses the SHACL (Shapes Constraint Language) (ref. https://www.w3.org/TR/shacl/) to specify the conformance requirements for using the defined classes and predicates in allowed ways.
 These requirements are specified using SHACL validation rules.